 How cold does winter get in Texas?

-However, some years, the worst weather arrives early or late.
+The coldest month in Texas is usually January, followed by February and December, with average daily temperatures ranging from highs of 58-69°F to lows encompassing freezing temperatures of 30°F. However, some years, the worst weather arrives early or late.
 For example, in 2021, Texas experienced a series of ice storms from February 13-17, unofficially referred to as Winter Storm Uri.
 In addition to sub-freezing temperatures making life uncomfortable, the frozen precipitation knocked out the power grid, causing statewide water, transportation, and communications disruptions for several days.

-Typical Monthly High and Low Temperatures in Fahrenheit for Different Cities across Texas
+Typical monthly high and low temperatures in Fahrenheit for different cities across Texas

 The short answer is yes, but not consistently across the state.
 So, the better question to ask is, “Where does it snow in Texas?”
 Unsurprisingly, the northern and western regions are more likely to see snowfall and freezing rain, especially in more elevated areas.